 When I spoke at a junior high school a few years back, I stood in front of a particularly bright, attentive group of 7th and 8th graders, and told them exactly this.
 “Take your time,” I urged.
 “Be open to changing your mind, and be honest about your needs and expectations.”
 I spent an hour driving this point home, showing them images of college campuses across the country and talking about how diverse and rewarding college life can be.

 Would I have listened when I was their age?
 No way.
 I would have told you, in no uncertain terms, that I was going to be a Cal Bear.
 And I know for a fact that at least one of my audience members, a boy, was as resolute as I had ever been.
 As I walked around the room during the presentation, I glanced down at the note sheet where he was supposed to have jotted down some of the schools that interested him.
 The only thing he’d written, after an hour of exploring the wide range of college choices available to him?
 UCLA, in large, ornate letters.

 I smiled, wondering if, like me, he would change course when the time came.
 He might even end up a Trojan.
 But opening his mind to such a possibility would require effort on his part, as it did on mine, and a willingness to understand one key point: that it’s much better to focus on the perfect college list than on the perfect college.

 Building Your College List

-If you want a quick, painless overview of how to build your college list, watch this brief video from Collegica's Junior Toolkit.
+If you want a quick, painless overview of how to build your college list, watch this brief video from College Specific's Junior Toolkit.

 Cassie Nichols attended Princeton University, where she was an NCAA All-American and Academic All-American athlete, as well as captain of the Princeton women’s water polo team.